outbrain/fwumious_wabbit/README.md

 **Why is it faster?** (see [here](SPEED.md) for more details)
 - Only implements Logistic Regression and Field-aware Factorization Machines
-- Uses hashing trick, lookup table for AdaGrad and tight encoding format for "input cache"
+- Uses hashing trick, lookup table for AdaGrad and a tight encoding format for the "input cache"
 - Features' namespaces have to be declared up-front
 - Prefetching of weights from memory (avoiding pipeline stalls)
 - Written in Rust with heavy use of code specialization (via macros and traits)